davrec72/clang-meta/README.md

 Not to mention metaparsing is dirt-simple to understand, and there seem to be problems that ONLY metaparsing can solve; see how I use it to implement constexpr containers, for example.

 I suggest you see other metaprogramming examples of Mr. Sutton's at https://gitlab.com/lock3/clang/wikis/Metaprogramming-Introductory-Tutorial, and think how you might do them with metaparsing.
-I believe it gets just too complex once he gets into `__fragment`s -- such things would be more straightforward with metaparsing -- but I leave it for others to judge.
-Also consider how the metaparsing examples you see in this repository might be done with his injection capabilities.
+I believe it gets a bit too complex once he gets into `__fragment`s -- such things would be obviously more straightforward with metaparsing, where one needn't distinguish single declarations or statements from fragments intended to group several together.
+You might also consider how the metaparsing examples you see in this repository might be done with his injection capabilities.

 ### Source code